What is Cancer?

 How common is cancer?

-The chance of getting cancer during your lifetime differs around the world and depends on factors like where you live, your gender, and your economic status.
+The chance of getting cancer during your lifetime differs around the world and depends on modifiable and non-modifiable risk factors like where you live, your age and gender, your lifestyle and even and your economic status.

 Globally, about 1 in 4 people (25.10%) will develop cancer at some point in their lives.
 This risk is higher for men, at 26.27%, compared to 23.96% for women.
 The risk also changes based on where you live.
 In countries with a high Human Development Index (HDI), like the U.S. or Western Europe, the lifetime cancer risk is around 38.48%, while in countries with a low HDI, it’s only about 10.34%.